Bachelor of Arts (International)

 In Year 3, you will participate in an off-campus programme.
 This typically consists of a study abroad placement in Europe, Australia or the USA and/or work placements in a wide variety of settings, in Ireland or abroad.
 International placements are highly valued and encouraged for the added cultural and linguistic benefits they confer.
 The off-campus programme provides students with a unique opportunity to discover the world and experience working environments which may also provide future employment for graduates.

-While all BA students are encouraged to spend at least one semester in another country, students of French, German and Spanish are required to complete at least one semester in an environment where the relevant language(s) is/are spoken.
+While all BA students are encouraged to spend at least one semester in another country, students of French and German are required to complete at least one semester in an environment where the relevant language(s) is/are spoken.
 This provides an opportunity to experience and understand other cultures, and, in the case of placements in continental Europe, to improve foreign language skills.
 Students are encouraged to make full use of the consequent opportunities for further travel, fostering adaptability and a global outlook to enable them to succeed in today’s rapidly changing world of work.